nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 258
 00:14:24,183 --> 00:14:30,193
-[SPEAKER_03]: could put stuff in there like Jordan called and it just sends you a team's message and send you an email and
+[SPEAKER_03]: I could put stuff in there like Jordan called and it just sends you a team's message and send you an email and

 259
 00:14:30,173 --> 00:14:32,027
-[SPEAKER_03]: And it's all good.
+[SPEAKER_03]: It's all good.

 260
 00:14:32,168 --> 00:14:33,619